SumayKalra/cse15L-labreports-winter2024/index.md

 Hello World
 ```

+The current directory is '/home'.
 If you cat a file you will get returned the contents of that file, even if you are not in a further away directory on the directory tree, thus this feature is useful for time efficiency!
 This is not an error but if the file name did not exist it would be an error.
 It is important to realize these commands are all done through the home directory as that is the use of cat.

 | | image      | explanation |